bfreed/photosorter/README.md

 The plan
 ========
 I will build this plugin in stages.
-While I'd like to say I'll develop & maintain it forever, I am a workaholic who fails at "side projects".
+While I'd like to say I'll develop & maintain it forever, I won't.
 Realistically, development will continue until it meets my goals or until I am gainfully employed somewhere else, whichever happens first.
 **UPDATE: gainful employment happened first.
 This project never started and probably never will.**

 Stage 1 "basically helpful" goals: